joelek/ts-sockets/readme.md

 server.send(connection_id, "räksmörgås");
 ```

+## Sponsorship

+The continued development of this software depends on your sponsorship.
+Please consider sponsoring this project if you find that the software creates value for you and your organization.

+The sponsor button can be used to view the different sponsoring options.
+Contributions of all sizes are welcome.

+Thank you for your support!

 ## Configure

 Releases follow semantic versioning and release packages are published using the GitHub platform.
 Use the following command to install the latest release.